If you’re concerned about the indoor air quality in your Roanoke house, HEPA filters are a simple approach to purify the air your loved ones breathe.

 What Is a HEPA Filter and How Does It Work?

-HEPA filters were originally made to defend scientists against radiation as they developed the atomic bomb during World War II.
+HEPA furnace filters were originally made to defend scientists against radiation as they developed the atomic bomb during World War II.
 These fiberglass filters use intricate mesh that traps many substances.
 In modern times, these filters are often used in medical facilities, science labs and even homes.

 If you attempted to install a HEPA filter in your furnace, you’d potentially have trouble receiving enough air from your vents.
 This is because your furnace’s blower motor isn’t engineered to work with such a thick filter.